-- (a) Replicate the first two rows of A&K's Table 1, but don't worry about de-trending the data as A&K do. - (b) Do the A&K first stage, using two sets of instruments: (a) quarter of birth, (b) quarter of birth birth year.
+(a) Replicate the first two rows of A&K's Table 1, but don't worry about de-trending the data as A&K do.

+(b) Do the A&K first stage, using two sets of instruments: (a) quarter of birth, (b) quarter of birth \ birth year.
 Do the first stage to do the analysis in Table 5, column 8.
-Make a table to report the F for the instruments and the additional R2 from the instruments in each regression; you don't need to report all the coefficients.
-Interpret whether these instrument seem "good" in a weak instrument sense. - (c) Use your previous specification to make two predicted value variables for education.
-Do two A&K second stages, one with each predicted value.
+Make a table to report birth order coefficients from specification (a) and the F for the instruments and the additional R2 from the instruments for both specifications.
+Interpret whether these instrument seem "good" in a weak instrument sense.

+(c) Use your previous specification to make two predicted values for education (one based on specification (a) and the other based on specification (b)).
+Without ivregress, use these predicted values to estimate a second stage coefficient.
 Then do a parallel 2SLS analysis using Stata's ivregress (or the equivalent).
 Compare the coefficients and errors on the variable of interest.
 What are your findings about education?
 Why are the coefficients and errors the same or not?